kragen/dumpulse/README.md

 sender upon request in a 260-byte health-report message.
-It needs about 3% of the RAM found in a traditional Arduino like the Duemilanove, and it processes each heartbeat message in about 256 instructions (about 30 nanoseconds on a 1.6GHz N3700).
+It needs about 3% of the RAM found in a traditional Arduino like the Duemilanove, and it processes each heartbeat message in about 256 instruction executions (about 30 nanoseconds on a 1.6GHz N3700).
 It’s designed to work reliably even in unreliable environments.

+Dumpulse is 200–400 bytes of code and under 100 machine instructions.

 Quick start
 -----------